runrig-coop/hedgerows/index.md

 limited to the merely physical, but includes things like knowledge, cultural practices, mental abstractions, and emotional affect states.
 When these parts of nature are enclosed by Big Data corporations or the aptly named "walled gardens" of social media conglomerates, we feel alienated.
-This is what James Muldoon calls _data commodity fetishism_, defining it as "the perception of certain digital relationships between people [...] as having their value based not on the social relationships themselves but on the data they produce."[^muldoon] But it goes further than that.
+This alienation, at least according to one interpretation, can be attributed to the mechanism James Muldoon calls _data commodity fetishism_, defining it as "the perception of certain digital relationships between people [...] as having their value based not on the social relationships themselves but on the data they produce."[^muldoon] But it goes further than that.
 Digital enclosures certainly alienate us from our social relations, but that is just one aspect of the larger process of our alienation from the natural world as a whole.[^social-ecology] This extension of data commodification, as applied to nature, could not be more relevant to agriculture and technology.
 It gets to the heart of what I think Genna meant when she suggested farming technology should not restrict "access to nature."

 [^muldoon]: _Platform Socialism_ (Pluto Press, 2022), p.
 18. Muldoon explicitly
     refers to the Marxian concept of commodity fetishism, and I am also drawing